 When we take the wrong path, which means that we don’t speak up because we don’t want to cause an argument or talk about something that may break ties with someone, the symptoms and pain start to crop up.

 Many illnesses are caused by holding in emotions.
 An organ or other part of the body will be afflicted, depending on the feeling we suppressed.

 Pain is a warning signal and we cannot turn a blind eye to it.

 There is a sort of psychosomatic connection that links thoughts with a symptom.

 Maybe you shouldn’t settle with just going to the doctor for an examination or prescription.
 Instead, it’s better to take part in some introspection to improve your thoughts, and consequently, how you feel.

 This is arguably the center of our body.
-You can experience headaches due to an increase of the speed at which your blood is pulsating or because of the constriction of arteries.
+You can experience headaches due to an increase in the speed at which your blood is pulsating or because of the constriction of arteries.

 This last cause indicates the inability to communicate or express basic emotions, such as love.

 This part of the body connects the mind with the body.
 When it’s difficult to move your neck, this could be due to more than a bad night’s sleep.
 In fact, it could be an indication of having a limited and rigid vision of life.

 Pigheadedness and a narrow mind can cause neck pain.
 Too much stress does this as well.